{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 • Without God no one has the ability to know which choice is the correct choice.

-• The tree of the knowledge of Good and Evil is a perfect tree.
-Those who eat of it must be able to comply with boundaries and laws in order to make perfect decisions.
+• The tree of the knowledge of Good and Evil is also perfect.
+Those who eat of it must be able to comply with boundaries and laws to make perfect decisions.

 • The meaning of the Number Two: “There is another”, and “It is decided and it is done”.